Home Insurance FAQs

 What is an exclusion?

 Your policy will include exclusions to indicate what is not insured.
 There are exclusions for different types of property as well as different causes of damage (perils).
-For example, most motorized vehicles are not insured and any loss or damage caused by rust, corrosion, condensation, or mold is not covered.
+For example, most motorized vehicles are do not have truck or car insurance and any loss or damage caused by rust, corrosion, condensation, or mold is not covered.
 It’s important you review the policy wordings as this is where you will find the policy exclusions, exclusions are rarely found on your actual policy declarations (coverage summary).
 Types of property excluded are generally listed under a section titled “personal property not insured” and causes of damage excluded will be found under “loss or damage not insured”.

 What's the difference between Broad and Comprehensive policies?

-A Broad form policy offers All Risks protection on your home (the building) and Named Perils protection on your contents (personal property).
-A Comprehensive form policy offers All Risks protection on both your home and contents.
-Both policies are subject to policy exclusions, limitations, and conditions.
+A Broad policy offers all-risks protection on your home (the building) and named perils protection on your contents (personal property).
+A comprehensive policy offers all risks protection on both your home and contents.
+Both policies are subject to exclusions, limitations and conditions.

 What is Sewer Back-up Coverage?

-Most residential insurance policies will not cover damage due to the backing up or escape of water from a sewer, storm drain, drain, sump, or septic tank unless you have purchased sewer back-up coverage as an additional coverage.
-Premiums & available limits are determined by the area you live in, preventative measures you have in place (such as a back-up valve installed in your main sewer line, an automatic sump pump in a pit, a battery back-up for your sump pump, or sump pump pit water level alarm), and any previous sewer back-up occurrences.
+Most home insurance policies will not cover damage due to backing up or escape of water from a sewer, storm drain, drain, sump or septic tank unless you have purchased specific sewer back-up coverage additionally.
+Premiums and available limits are determined by the area you live in, preventative measures you have in place (sump pumps, back-up valves, water level alarms etc.), and any previous sewer back-up occurrences.